euske/vgaplayer/README.md

   * url: RTMP URL. (e.g. "rtmp://example.com/live" or "/app/live")
   * debug: Indicates if the debug console is displayed.
 (1: on, 0: off)
   * fullscreen: Indicates if the fullscreen button is shown.
 (1: on, 0: off)
+  * smoothing: Indicates if the video smoothing is turned on.
+(1: on, 0: off)
   * bufferTime: Stream buffering time. (default: 1.0 sec)
   * bufferTimeMax: Maximum stream buffering time. (default: 1.0 sec)
   * bgColor: Background color. (default: "#000000")